lisabttst/Minimax-Optimization-Project/README.md

-# Minimax-Optimization-Project
+# Experimental Design Project
-This project focuses on the implementation of the Minimax optimization technique.
-Minimax is a decision rule used for minimizing the possible loss in a worst-case scenario, often applied in game theory, statistics, and many decision-making processes.
+This project delves into the principles and applications of experimental design, specifically focusing on the "Plan d'Expérience" approach.
+It aims to analyze and optimize various factors affecting outcomes in complex systems or processes.